pietrolzanetti/AN_Clock_Tree/README.md

 ## Introduction

 The STM32F103RB features a series of clocks intended for various functionalities organized in the clock tree.
 Its proper configuration is essential for the predictability and correctness of the program.
-This [Application note -  Configuração da árvore de clock em tempo de execução em um STM32F103rb Nucleo](https://github.com/pietrolzanetti/.pdf) aims to guide the initial configuration of the clock tree of an STM32F103RB through the STM32CubeMX graphic interface and the subsequent change of clock values during execution.
+This [Application note -  Configuração da árvore de clock em tempo de execução em um STM32F103rb Nucleo -](https://github.com/pietrolzanetti/.pdf) aims to guide the initial configuration of the clock tree of an STM32F103RB through the STM32CubeMX graphic interface and the subsequent change of clock values during execution.
 To exemplify the concepts covered, an assembly was elaborated, in which the internal LED of the STM32 board flashes at various frequencies throughout the execution, as the GIF shown in the sequency.

 ![](AP_GIF.gif)